IbkWilliams1/DevOps-Projects/PROJECT_3/README.md

 #checking server spunned
 sudo systemctl status apache2

 ```

 ![alt text](<images/checking apache status.png>)

-If it shows a green text" **active (running)** ", it means the web server has been successfully spunned and is live.
+If it shows a green text <g>**active (running)**</g>, it means the web server has been successfully spunned and is live.

 ## Configuring Security Group Inbound Rules on EC2 Instance

 A Security group functions as a set of regulations serving as a virtual firewall for managing incoming (inbound traffic) and outgoing (outbound traffic) data to and from an instance.

 Upon instance creation, there is an automatically established TCP rule on port 22, facilitating SSH connections to a terminal.
-To guarantee accessibility of our webpages on the internet, it is necessary to create an inbound TCP rule opening port 80.
+To guarantee accessibility of my webpages on the internet, it is necessary I create an inbound TCP rule opening port 80.

 ![alt text](images/security_grp_config.png)

-To check the accessiblity of our web server on the internet, we curl the IP address/DNS name of our localhost.
+To check the accessiblity of my web server on the internet, I curl the IP address/DNS name of my localhost.

 ```
 curl http://127.0.0.1:80  or curl http://localhost:80